 Child advocacy - There are instances in which children are assigned guardians during divorce proceedings.
 This person is charged with protecting the child’s welfare.
 Hopefully, both parents involved in divorce proceedings will put their children’s needs first, but this is not always the case.

 Child’s preference - Children might also be asked their opinions during divorce proceedings.
-Courts often take the requests of older children regarding custody and other issues into consideration when determining the final settlement in a divorce case.
+Nassau County courts often take the requests of older children regarding custody and other issues into consideration when determining the final settlement in a divorce case.

 Novel Custody & Visitation Arrangements

-We look for novel approaches to child custody arrangements that work for both parents.
+Our attorneys look for novel approaches to child custody arrangements that work for both parents in Nassau County.
 If joint legal custody is the best option, both of you will make decisions regarding the child’s wellbeing.

-Our Experienced NY Divorce Attorney is Here to Help With Mediation and Support
+Our Experienced New York Divorce Attorney is Here to Help With Mediation and Support

 In our more than two decades of practicing family law, our team has learned that usually parents are better served by working together and resolving issues themselves.
 If you cannot agree, your child custody and visitation case will be left up to a judge, giving you little say in the final court-mandated arrangements.

 If you need assistance coming to an amicable agreement, or legal representation in a dispute over child custody, contact attorney Anthony LoPresti at our Nassau County law office at (516) 252-0223.